guruyaya/pace2pace/README.md

 * The url used, is one of the urls in the list of urls on the form.
 Note that the main key to identify a service stays the root key.
 * It stands in all demands suggested by service configuration (In web case, that the URL of the web page must match the regex)
 * It stands on all other client configuration requirements (like HTTPS)
-4. At this point, the client will encrypt a json file, using the service public key, with the suggested id, with the following params:
+4. At this point, the client will encrypt a json file, using the service public key, and sign it using it's own private key, with the suggested id, with the following params:
 * url: Client Pace2Pace urls
 * key: The key you want to authenticate with (This is designed to allow a user to use diffrent keys from diffrent devices)
 * service: Service type (for now: web)
-* token: A random string, 128-256 chars long.
+* token: the service provided token
 5. The encrypted json file is sent to the service.
 Service decrypts, and make sure the JSON file is well formed, and can be used.
-It also validates that the service asked is provided by this endpoint.
 6. Service goes though a similar process to step 2.
 In case of a cached version found, step 7 can be skipped
 7. Service validation includes:
 * Signed json is well formed, and includes all required params for this version.